Section for Global Health Grant Program

 - structure: policy, social determinants of health, planetary health, ethics

 Applicants must demonstrate the potential for future National Institutes of Health (NIH) or other competitive extramural funding based on their pilot project.

-We anticipate funding three awards of $10,000 each, for a duration of one year.
+We anticipate funding one award of $10,000 for a duration of one year.

 Grants funds should be applied toward research-related costs.
 We anticipate and support funding of research costs (including in countries other than the United States) for the following expenditures:

 - salary for support personnel, such as an analyst or research assistant (salary support for the principal investigator, or PI, is not provided)